guitarrapc/AzureFunctionsIntroduction/README.md

 This is Sample project for Azure Functions.
 May this repository help you understand Azure Functions better.

+# Recommend Azure Functions settings for stability

+- Add Dynamic Memory from default 128MB to 256MB.
+- Stop nesting multiple Azure Functions, and use ```#load "<YourCoolLogic.csx>"``` to load shared code.

 # What you can know

 This sample include following.